 There is no denying it, it really helps if you can speak and understand Spanish.
 I would carry a phrase book with you at the very minimum.

-By the second week of our three week trip, we were burning through cash – hitting double our daily budget (£45 for two) at times, so we did the unthinkable and booked a holiday within a holiday.
-We logged on to the WiFi (yes, Cuba has WiFi it is limited but evolving fast, there is even 3G roaming now) and arranged an all inclusive hotel stay for our final week – life is hard!
+By the second week of our three-week trip, we were burning through cash – hitting double our daily budget (£45 for two) at times, so we did the unthinkable and booked a holiday within a holiday.
+We logged on to the WiFi (yes, Cuba has WiFi it is limited but evolving fast) and arranged an all-inclusive hotel stay for our final week – life is hard!

 - Accommodation in Cuba Total: $489 (including one week all inclusive )